Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 \subsection{Training the language model}

-The pre-trained embedding layer is subsequently integrated into a custom transformer-based language model, inspired by the architecture proposed in~\cite{vaswani2017attention}.
-Notably, the pre-trained embedding layer is frozen during the transformer training phase and is not updated via backpropagation.
-This is a common practice, e.g., in models like ELMo~\cite{peters2018deepcontextualizedwordrepresentations}, to preserve language knowledge learned during pre-training and using its representations in downstream tasks.
-Similarly, ULMFiT~\cite{howard2018universallanguagemodelfinetuning} gradually fine-tunes a pre-trained language model by initially freezing most layers and training only task-specific components, emphasizing the importance of controlled freezing to retain general linguistic knowledge captured during pre-training.
+The pre-trained embedding layer is subsequently integrated into a transformer-based language model, with the architecture proposed in~\cite{vaswani2017attention} and kept frozen and not updated via backpropagation during training to preserve linguistic knowledge, retaining general linguistic knowledge captured during pre-training, following common practice in models such as ELMo and ULMFiT~\cite{peters2018deepcontextualizedwordrepresentations,howard2018universallanguagemodelfinetuning}.